bengrunfeld/study-notes/git&github.md

 To merge changes made to another branch

-1. Checkout the branch that we want to merge the changes into (the receiver)
+1. Checkout the branch that we want to merge the changes into (the receiv
 2. Then use:

 .